Brent Hawkes, pastor who officiated Canada's first legal gay marriages, retires

 Share via Email

-TORONTO — The well-known Toronto pastor who officiated Canada's first legally recognized same-sex marriages is delivering his final sermon today.
+TORONTO — The well-known Toronto pastor who officiated Canada's first legally recognized same-sex marriages is delivered his final sermon Sunday.

 Rev. Brent Hawkes, who is also known for officiating Jack Layton's state funeral in 2011, is retiring after serving as senior pastor at the Metropolitan Community Church of Toronto for more than 40 years.